lmc-eu/spirit-design-system/docs/decisions/008-themes.md

    over the responsibility of defining the colors.
 2. **Introduction of themes.** To enable component independent, **scoped changes of appearance**, themes will be introduced.
 Themes are another layer of abstraction that can be applied to any design token.
-We decided to start with **theming the colors** and introduce **two light themes:** a default theme for the primary content, and an on-brand theme for branded sections like site header or hero sections.
+We decided to start with **theming the colors** and introducing **two light-mode themes** (with dark-mode themes to come in the future):
+   1. default theme with dark text on light backgrounds for the primary page content,
+   2. on-brand theme with light text on brand-colored backgrounds for branded sections like site header or hero sections.
-3. **Removal of brand color modifiers.** The brand colors will now be applied through a theme which can affect any component in the design system.
+3. **Removal of brand color component modifiers.** The brand colors will now be applied through a theme which can affect any component in the design system.

 ## Consequences